surifirstpin/biplus_documentation/docs/README.md

 <h2> <font color="orange">Why Bi+ ? </font> </h2>

-BI+ is a Collection of business analytics tools that provides a standard insights throughout your organization. it streamline your process by giving you an ability to use live data by predicting needs of the Business.
+BI+ is  Collection of business analytics tools that provides a standard insights throughout your organization. it streamline your process by giving you an ability to use live data by predicting needs of the Business.

 <h2>  <font color="orange">See BI+ In Action :</font></h2>